 What is Vegas Solitaire Draw 3?

 Vegas Solitaire Draw Three is the version of Solitaire (Klondike) where three cards are turned over from the Stockpile to the Waste Pile at a time and where you can go through the deck 3 times.
 From the turned cards you are only able to play the face-up card on top of the Waste Pile.
-Other rules regarding the Vegas Solitaire Draw Three gameplay are exactly the same as standard Klondike Solitaire.
+Other rules regarding the Vegas Solitaire Draw Three gameplay are exactly the same as Classic Klondike Solitaire.

 Difference between Drawing Three and Drawing One